rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ## **Let's Test it!**

-Well, we have done with the configuration, and now it's time to run our driver using OSR Driver Loader.
-As always, we should first disable driver signature enforcement and run our driver.
+Well, we have done with the configuration, and now it's time to run our driver using **OSR Driver Loader**.
+As always, we should disable the driver signature enforcement and run our driver.

 ![](../../assets/images/hlt-execution.png)

 As you can see from the above picture (in the launching VM area), first, we set the current logical processor to 0.
-Next, we clear our VMCS status using VMCLEAR instruction, set up our VMCS layout and execute a VMLAUNCH instruction.
+Next, we clear our VMCS status using the **VMCLEAR** instruction, set up our VMCS layout and execute the **VMLAUNCH** instruction.

-Now, our guest code is executed, and as we configured our VMCS to exit on the execution of **HLT** **(CPU\_BASED\_HLT\_EXITING)**, so it's successfully executed, and our VM-EXIT handler function is called, then it calls the main VM-Exit handler, and as the VMCS exit reason is **0xc (EXIT\_REASON\_HLT)**, our VM-Exit handler detects the execution of **HLT** in guest, and now it captures the execution.
+Now, our guest code is executed, and as we configured our VMCS to cause a VM-exit in the case of the execution of the **HLT** **(CPU\_BASED\_HLT\_EXITING)** instruction.

+After running the guest, the VM-exit handler is called, then it calls the main VM-exit handler, and as the VMCS exit reason is **0xc (EXIT\_REASON\_HLT)**, we successfully detected the execution of **HLT** in the guest.

-After that, our machine state saving mechanism is executed, and we successfully turn off the hypervisor using VMXOFF and return to the first caller with a successful (RAX = 1) status.
+After that, our machine state saving mechanism is executed, and we successfully turn off the hypervisor using the **VMXOFF** instruction and return to the first caller with a successful **(RAX = 1) status.

-The sixth part is also available [here](https://rayanfam.com/topics/hypervisor-from-scratch-part-6/).

 That's it!
-Wasn't it easy ?!
+Wasn't it easy?

 ![:)](../../assets/images/anime-girls-drinking-tea.jpg)

 ## **Conclusion**

-In this part, we get familiar with configuring the Virtual Machine Control Structure and finally run our guest code.
-The future parts would be an enhancement to this configuration like entering **protected-mode,** **interrupt injection**, **page modification logging,** **virtualizing the current machine**, and so on; thus, make sure to visit the blog more frequently for future parts and if you have any question or problem you can use the comments section below.
+In this part, we got familiar with configuring the Virtual Machine Control Structure and finally ran our guest code.
+The future parts would be an enhancement to this configuration like entering **protected-mode,** **interrupt injection**, **page modification logging,** **virtualizing the current machine**, and so on.
+You can use the comments section below if you have any questions or problems.

-Thanks for reading!
+See you in the next part.

+The sixth part is also available [here](https://rayanfam.com/topics/hypervisor-from-scratch-part-6).

 ## **References**